anjapago/AnalyzeAccountability/_posts/2019-06-05-binary-classifier.markdown

 ### Full Data

-The results from all six models were very similar, but the results from support vector machine using the count vectors was the best.
+The results from all six models were very similar, but the results from support vector machine (svm) using the count vectors was the best.
 The results were:

     Confusion matrix:
     [[3627  143]